flyingkukri/countexex/doc/develop.md

 The folder app contains the main.cpp file.
 In the main.cpp file, the function pipeline is the main process.
 Each folder in src contains a header and a cpp file.
-This contains library functions that get used by the pipeline.
+These contain library functions that get used by the pipeline.

 ### Important Data Structures
 #### value_map